 Trip Tips: Planning a family reunion

 The nuts and bolts of planning a family reunion start after a location is chosen.
 If you choose a big resort, it likely has staff members who are happy to help with the planning.
 Still, there are several things to keep in mind:

 Start early.
 Six months may be enough lead time, but a year is better, especially if a reunion is planned for July or August.
-At YMCA of the Rockies' Estes Park Center, for example, it's best to reserve two years in advance — and one family already has booked for the year 2015.
+At YMCA of the Rockies' Estes Park Center, for example, it's best to reserve two years in advance.

 Designate one person to be the family representative.
 For their Colorado reunion, Jill Faskin was the contact for the resort and Mary Beth Solano was the contact for the family.
 "It eliminated a lot of confusion," Solano says.

 Ask many questions.
 Find out what's included in the price (of course, always negotiate for a special group rate).
 Learn what activities are available and make sure they'll be offered when you're there.
 See if the resort offers baby-sitting.

 Ask if there will be construction going on.
 Is the beach sandy or grassy, and does it have a gradual entry or a steep drop-off?
 Is the ocean surf too rough for small children?

 Ask about potential pests: Around the Great Lakes, ask if black flies will be around when you are.
 In Florida, ask if the insects known as no-see-ums are a problem, and whether hurricanes will be a threat.

 Don't be shy.
 Forewarned is forearmed.
 If possible, visit the resort in advance.
 There's no substitute for seeing it with your own eyes.